 The Black Canyon of the Gunnison National Park may not be the first place you think of where to see Colorado fall colors, but it should definitely be on your list.
 While you won’t see large aspen groves of yellowing leaves, you will see trails and mesa tops filled with coloring scrub oak and views of the Black Canyon in the background.

 There are two entrances, the South Rim and the North Rim.
-The South Rim entrance is near the small town of Montrose and is the most popular due to its amenities and accessibility.
+The South Rim entrance, near the small town of Montrose, is the most popular due to its amenities and accessibility.
 Popular day hikes at the South entrance include the Rim Rock Trail and Oak Flat Trail.
-Neither are very long, but do climb in elevation a bit.
+Neither is very long, but they do gain a bit in elevation.

-Tip: while we’re on the subject of scrub oak, a scenic drive along Highway 50 during the fall will reveal a palette of colors from the red and orange scrub oak to the yellowing aspens in the distance.
-Between the Blue Mesa Reservoir and Montrose reveal an array of fall colors unique to this area.
-Due note, HWY 50 is currently under construction, so be sure to check the road closures.
+Tip: While we’re on the subject of scrub oak, a scenic drive along Highway 50 during the fall will reveal a palette of colors from the red and orange scrub oak to the yellowing aspens in the distance.
+Between the Blue Mesa Reservoir and Montrose, an array of fall colors is unique to this area.
+Note, HWY 50 is currently under construction, so be sure to check the road closures.